quadmangle/encellarioous-cheesahboom/README.md

 ## Type Checking

 Run `npm run typecheck` to execute a `tsc --noEmit` pass once dependencies are installed.

+## Package Manifest Tests

+Execute `npm run test` to validate that `package.json` contains the required metadata, npm scripts, and dependency declarations.
+The manifest validator can also be run directly via `npm run test:package` when updating tooling or adding dependencies.

 ## Directory Overview